-The Company has classified its cash and cash equivalents, deposits, restricted investment, trade and other receivables, accounts payable, lease liabilities, loans, due to related parties as financial assets and financial liabilities measured at amortized cost.
+The Company has classified its cash and cash equivalents, deposits, restricted investment, trade and other receivables, accounts payable and accrued liabilities, lease liabilities, loans, due to related party as financial assets and financial liabilities measured at amortized cost.
 Such assets and liabilities are recognized initially at fair value inclusive of any directly attributable transaction costs and subsequently carried at amortized cost using the effective interest method, less any impairment losses.
-The investment in preferred shares (Note 24) are classified as financial assets measured at FVTPL.
+The investment in preferred shares (Note 19) are classified as financial assets measured at FVTPL.